 State of Mind.
 The Autonomous interviewee’s state of mind is characterized by a relative absence of self-deception, the acceptance of the need to depend on others, an ease with imperfections in both self and parents, and a balance with respect to his or her own role in relationships.
 The interviewee accepts similarities between the self and the parents, gives indications of a strong sense of identity and of a belief in the influential nature of object relations.
 (Fonagy et al, p.961)

 Fonagy et al give some emphasis to an acceptance of the parents as they are.
-I think it would be mistaken to draw the implication that a diminution of defensive processing would lead to acceptance of elite behavior and the exploitative institutions they relay upon.
-Rather, the implication is that “autonomous” interviewees are autonomous in that they are no longer entangled with their parents in a way that demands modification of either the parent or the interviewees perceptions of them.
-They are “adults” in that their engagement with reality doesn’t mobilize forms of thought that are embedded in and expressive of infantile object relations.
-The parents are in a sense “just people,” not gods; they have been loving or awful and, now that we’re all grown up, that’s it.
+I think it would be mistaken to draw the implication that a diminution of defensive processing would lead to acceptance of elite behavior and the exploitative institutions they rely upon.
+Rather, the implication is that “autonomous” interviewees are autonomous in that they are no longer entangled with their parents in a way that demands modification of either the parent or the interviewee’s perceptions of them.
+They are “adults” in that their attempt to engage childhood reality doesn’t involve rearranging fragmented representations of their relationships into a bricolage that firewalls against intolerable affect.
+The parents are in a sense “just people,” not gods created to ward off destruction; they have been loving or awful and, now that we’re all grown up, that’s it.
 As I have noted elsewhere on this site, some psychoanalytically-oriented theorists, Zizek being a prominent example, assume that it is only through neurosis, or narcissism, that the seductive powers of capitalism can be suspended enough for opposition to take shape.
 It’s a shaky bet, and an unnecessary one.